magento/knowledge-base/src/how-to/general/how-to-add-a-new-country-to-magento-2.md

 You must be familiar with Adobe Commerce module development in order to create a new one.

-Please refer to the following topics in our developer documentation before attempting to create a new Adobe Commerce module:
+Please refer to the following topics in our developer documentation before attempting to create a new module:

 * [PHP Developer Guide](https://devdocs.magento.com/guides/v2.4/extension-dev-guide/bk-extension-dev-guide.html)
 * [Module overview](https://devdocs.magento.com/guides/v2.4/architecture/archi_perspectives/components/modules/mod_intro.html)